truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 {{< /expand >}}

 {{< expand "CPU Widget" "v" >}}
-The **CPU** widget shows dynamic gauges and graphs with CPU usage and temperature readings for system cores updated in realtime.
+The **CPU** widgets show the CPU model, dynamic gauges and graphs with CPU usage and CPU recent usage, and CPU usage and temperature per system cores updated in realtime.

-{{< trueimage src="/images/SCALE/Dashboard/DashboardCPUWidget.png" alt="CPU Widget" id="CPU Widget" >}}
+{{< trueimage src="/images/SCALE/Dashboard/DashboardCPUWidget.png" alt="CPU Widgets" id="CPU Widgets" >}}

 The widget shows gauges and graphs showing CPU statistics:
+* **CPU Model** widget shows the CPU model.
 * **CPU Usage** gauge that shows the average percentage of usage for the CPU cores.
 * **CPU Recent Usage** gauge that shows recent CPU usage updated in realtime, and includes the CPU model number, number of cores and physical cores.
 * **CPU Usage per CORE** bar graph that shows CPU usage per core.